 Discuss your dog’s full medical history with your vet, as current prescription medications or underlying conditions such as heart murmurs, kidney or liver issues may need further investigation.

 Are there risks involved in neutering or spaying my dog?

 Spaying and neutering are common surgical procedures, but they still need to be performed by a qualified and experienced veterinarian, as some degree of risk is involved with any veterinary surgery requiring general anesthesia.

 Some orthopaedic conditions and diseases such as hip dysplasia or cranial cruciate ligament disease are slightly more common in dogs who have been spayed or neutered.

 However, the advantages of spaying or neutering a dog will outweigh the disadvantages in most cases.

 What should I expect from the recovery process?

 Your vet can recommend pain management techniques and prescribe pain medication in case it’s required.
 Though your dog may be recovering well and feeling playful, do not let him or her run around before they are actually healed.

 You can help ensure your dog has a comfortable, safe recovery from a spaying or neutering procedure by taking some of these precautions:

-- Check your dog’s incision daily to ensure it’s healing correctly.
-If you notice swelling, discharge, redness or a foul odor, contact your vet immediately as this could be a sign of infection.
+- Check your dog’s incision daily to ensure its healing correctly.
+If you notice swelling, discharge, redness, or a foul odour, contact your vet immediately as this could be a sign of infection.